Roshan13046/Home_Workout_Kotlin_Android_App/README.md

 * <b>Android Studio</b> - To create the complete Application.
 * <b>Kotlin and Java</b> - Programming language used to code the app.
 * <b>SQLite</b> - Create the data base for user History.

+## Installation & Deployment 📦
+- Fork the Repository.
+- Clone to local machine using git bash or command line.
+- Install into your Android Mobile Phone using Android Studio.
+- Contributions are appreciated.
+- <b>NOTE:</b> Make sure to create a seperate branch for each PR.

 ## Contributing 💡
 #### Step 1